 Instead of using the terms ‘mid-flex’ and ‘tip-flex’, Orvis created the 3D (for distance) and 3F (for feel, or finesse).
 The 3D packs a lot of power and is a stiffer fast action rod, best for windy days and long casts of 40 to 60 feet or more while retaining a miraculous accuracy.
 It loads and tracks well and is great on larger waters.

 In contrast, the medium-action 3F will allow you to make incredibly accurate, delicate and precise casts.
 You’ll be blown away by the sensitivity of the 3F, but it loses a little of the reserve power and line speed compared to the 3D.
 This medium-action is best suited to casts of under 40 feet and is superb for fishing with dry flies for the perfect soft landing on the water.

 You can hear Shawn Combs himself explain the differences between the two flex models in this video:

 One thing that has got everyone talking about the new white rod branding just about the cork grip; some of the reviews Orvis got were scathing on this new feature.
 Some hate it; some think it’s a clever way to make the rod instantly recognizable, whether in the shop or out on the water.
 One thing is clear though: it definitely makes the Helios stand out from the crowd.

 However you feel about that new white wrap, the Helios is a sleek, attractive rod.
-You can tell the 3D from the 3F by the finish – the 3D is a matte black whereas the 3F is a classy grey.
+You can tell the 3D from the 3F by the finish – the 3D is a matte black whereas the 3F is a classy gray.
 The reel seat is the same on both rods.
 It’s a refreshing break from the ubiquitous greens and blues of most rods.
-Top-quality matte carbon inserts, black anodized aluminium reel seats and a full wells grip finish off the look with style.
+Top quality matte carbon inserts, black anodized aluminum reel seats and a full wells grip finish off the look with style.

 Most Accurate Rod Ever?